 After the difficult long days and nights in the Mary Potter Hospice, the staff team knew exactly what the family needed to get them through this very tough time.
 With support from The Mary Potter Foundation community, the staff team organised a surprise visitor for Margaret and her family – a visit from a very cheeky, confident cockatoo called Malcolm!

 It was quite a sight!
-Malcom, a 7 year old sulphur crested cockatoo perched up in bed next to Margaret a lifelong bird lover with just days to live.
+Malcolm, a 7 year old sulphur crested cockatoo perched up in bed next to Margaret, who was a lifelong bird lover, with just days to live.

-As Malcom got a little bit 'showy' dancing along the bed rail, lifting the crest of feathers on top of his head, and spreading his wings, Margaret smiled and everyone knew she was in a happy place.
+As Malcolm got a little bit 'showy', dancing along the bed rail, lifting the crest of feathers on top of his head, and spreading his wings, Margaret smiled and everyone knew she was in a happy place.
 The calming presence that filled the room was truly a beautiful moment that Margaret’s family will speak of for years to come.

 As it was time for our special visitor to leave, a single feather dropped to the floor of the room.
 It was as if Malcolm left one last gift for Margaret and her family.
-A feeling of serendipity and a sign that Margaret was in the right place at the right time.
+A serendipitous moment and a sign that Margaret was in the right place at the right time.